On this page:

 Cleanup activities at the subsites have been or are being performed via various means (e.g., as part of a cleanup remedy selected in a Record of Decision or as an interim remedial measure).
 With the exception of the Lower Ley Creek subsite, where the investigation was performed under federal authorities, the investigations and cleanup actions at the other subsites have been or are being performed by the subsites’ potentially responsible parties (PRPs), pursuant to enforcement agreements between the PRPs and the State of New York.

 NYSDEC and EPA issued a Record of Decision (ROD) in 2002 for the Semet Residue Ponds Subsite.
 The selected remedy addressed the contaminated material present in the ponds and the groundwater.
 The groundwater portion of the remedy was completed in 2013.
-The portion of the remedy addressing the materials in the ponds is currently being reevaluated.
+A key element of the selected remedy was the reuse of the Semet residue.
+Specifically, the Semet residue was to be excavated, dewatered and then thermally processed on-site to produce a soft tar product (RT-12) that would be further processed off-site to make a driveway sealer.

 The cleanup of the LCP Bridge Street Subsite, one of two primary sources of mercury entering the lake, was completed in 2015.